Jeeaaasus/youtube-dl/README.md

     * `--batch-file`, hardcoded to `/config/channels.txt`.

     **Default arguments**
-    * `--output "/downloads/%(uploader)s/%(title)s.%(ext)s"`, makes youtube-dl create separate folders for each channel and use the video title for the filename.
+    * `--output '/downloads/%(uploader)s/%(title)s.%(ext)s'`, makes youtube-dl create separate folders for each channel and use the video title for the filename.
-    * `--playlist-end 8`, makes youtube-dl only download the latest 8 videos.
+    * `--playlist-end '8'`, makes youtube-dl only download the latest 8 videos.
 Be careful changing this!
 YouTube may feel like you are making too many requests and therefore might ip ban you.
-    * `--match-filter "! is_live"`, makes youtube-dl ignore live streams.
+    * `--match-filter '!is_live'`, makes youtube-dl ignore live streams.
     * `--windows-filenames`, restricts filenames to only Windows allowed characters.
-    * `--no-write-playlist-metafiles`, makes youtube-dl not download channel posters.
     * `--no-progress`, removes a lot of unnecessary clutter from the logs.
     * `--merge-output-format mp4`, makes youtube-dl create mp4 files.
-    * `--sub-langs all,-live_chat`, makes youtube-dl embed subtitles.
+    * `--sub-langs 'all,-live_chat'`, makes youtube-dl embed subtitles.
     * `--embed-metadata`, makes youtube-dl embed metadata like video description and chapters.
-    * `--sponsorblock-mark all`, makes youtube-dl create chapters from [SponsorBlock](https://sponsor.ajay.app/) segments.
+    * `--sponsorblock-mark 'all'`, makes youtube-dl create chapters from [SponsorBlock](https://sponsor.ajay.app/) segments.

     yt-dlp configuration options documentation [here](https://github.com/yt-dlp/yt-dlp#usage-and-options).